-We use emails every day in the office, as one of our principle forms of communication.
+We use emails every day in the office as one of our principle forms of communication.
 So what are you supposed to do with the mountain of emails backlogged over the years?
 The answer is email archiving.
 This isn’t just a useful way to keep your inbox clean though: it’s also the law.
-Find out here about the importance of mail archiving and how it’s governed in the US, the UK, and Canada.
+Find out here about the importance of mail archiving and how it’s governed in the UK and US.

 If you want to send large amounts of data via email as well as archive images, videos, and documents on your hard drive, you should consider compressing your files.
 Otherwise the storage of these files will simply take up too much space.
 The easiest way to do this is by creating a ZIP file.
 The ZIP format functions like a data container.
 It packs multiple files and folders into a compact data bundle in which your files are compressed to as little as 12% of their original size.
 In this way, you can save on storage space and send photos and videos by email in a higher resolution.

 On the other side, the recipient unpacks the files so that they return to their original size.
 You won’t suffer any loss of quality if you zip a folder.
 All you have to do is unzip it to get the files back to their original state.

 Zip a file: a glance at the benefits

 - Save on space: by creating a ZIP file, you compress your files by several percentage points.
 This is ideal for archiving photos and videos.

 - Send large amounts of data via email: the ZIP format makes it possible to send large amounts of data quickly and compactly.
 It also saves the recipient time, because they no longer need to download each file individually.